pingcap/docs/grafana-tikv-dashboard.md

     - kv_get：The command of getting the latest version of data specified by ts
     - kv_scan：The command of scanning a range of data
     - kv_prewrite：The command of prewriting the data to be committed at first phase of 2PC
-    - kv_pessimistic_lock：The command of adding a pessimistic lock to the key to prevent other transaction from modifying
+    - kv_pessimistic_lock：The command of adding a pessimistic lock to the key to prevent other transaction from modifying this key
     - kv_pessimistic_rollback：The command of deleting the pessimistic lock on the key
     - kv_txn_heart_beat：The command of updating `lock_ttl` for pessimistic transactions or large transactions to prevent them from rolling back
     - kv_check_txn_status：The command of checking the status of the transaction
     - kv_commit：The command of committing the data written by prewrite command
-    - kv_cleanup：The command of rolling back a transaction, it will abolished in 4.0
+    - kv_cleanup：The command of rolling back a transaction, which is deprecated in v4.0
     - kv_batch_get：The command of getting the value of batch key at once, similar to `kv_get`.
     - kv_batch_rollback：The command of batch rollback of multiple prewrite transaction
     - kv_scan_lock：The command of scanning all locks with a version number before `max_version` to clean up expired transactions